-After a few years of mounting frustration with my Canon gear, this summer I decided it was time for a change.
-Ever since upgrading to the Canon 5D Mark IV in early 2018, I’ve felt like something was “off”.
+After a few years of mounting frustration with my Canon gear, in the summer of 2019 I decided it was time for a change.
+Ever since upgrading to the Canon 5D Mark IV in early 2018, I felt like something was “off”.
 I started to question my own technical abilities as a photographer because, all of a sudden, I was struggling with focus more than I’d ever struggled in my career.
 My keeper rate was declining and even shooting at f/4 or higher, I was struggling to nail focus consistently.
 I was SO frustrated.
 On top of the technical issues I was experiencing, I was starting to have really bad wrist pain.
-It got so bad this past spring that I couldn’t even hold my toothbrush to brush my teeth after a triple header wedding weekend.
+It got so bad during my spring season in 2019 that I couldn’t even hold my toothbrush to brush my teeth after a triple header wedding weekend.
 I knew something had to give.

 After a particularly tough stretch, I saw a conversation in one of my photography Facebook groups about how much better Sony was with focusing.
 I was very much intrigued and started to do my own research on the topic.
 The consensus from people who had previously switched from Canon to Sony was that it had been a good decision for them… so I decided to take the leap.
 This is a decision I didn’t take lightly.
 I’ve been a ride-or-die Canon girl for YEARS.
 But after weighing my options and hearing all of the glowing reviews about the new Sony mirrorless system, I had to check it out for myself… and once I actually got my hands on it, I was pretty much instantly sold!